Sibin-Sibi/Td_Tableau/README.md

 # Td_Tableau
 2018 finance report for Td Bank created using Tableau.

 Extracted data from different sources, performed cleaning and transformed data into required format in excel.
-Developed a Dashboard that well communicate the Key Performance Indicators.
+Developed a Dashboard in Tableau that well communicate the Key Performance Indicators.

 ![1 (1)](https://user-images.githubusercontent.com/60280080/75601937-5409b680-5a8e-11ea-87b6-b9e1ab6b318b.png)